routabeta/tello_circle_follower/README.md

 ### Circle Detection (in `circle_tracker.launch.py`)
 - `target_radius`: Default `60.0`.
 Target radius in pixels of the target object in the camera feed to govern x-axis movement (distance from circle).
 - `scale`: Default `0.75`.
 Ratio to scale down image before processing to speed up detection/tracking.
-Smaller = faster but less accurate
+Smaller scale (eg. 0.5) = faster processing but less accurate detections
 - `max_tracker_err`: Default `20`.
 The error, in pixels, between the center of the tracked vs. detected circle before re-initializing